mechatroner/vscode_rainbow_csv/README.md

 #### RBQL
 Enter RBQL - SQL-like language query editing mode.

-#### QueryHere
-Enter RBQL query without launching RBQL Console.
-Use only if you have experience with regular RBQL command.

 #### ColumnEditBefore, ColumnEditAfter, ColumnEditSelect
 Activate multi-cursor column editing for column under the cursor.
 Works only for files with less than 10000 lines.
 For larger files you can use an RBQL query.